Hi-C (genomic analysis technique): In situ Hi-C

-First described by Rao et al., in situ Hi-C combines standard Hi-C with nuclear ligation assay, i.e., proximity ligation performed in intact nuclei.
+In situ Hi-C combines standard Hi-C with nuclear ligation assay, i.e., proximity ligation performed in intact nuclei.
 The protocol is similar to standard Hi-C in terms of the basic workflow outline but differs in other ways.
 In situ Hi-C requires 2 to 5 million cells compared to the ideal 20 to 25 million required for standard Hi-C and it requires only 3 days to complete the protocol versus 7 days for standard Hi-C. Furthermore, proximity ligation does not take place in solution like in standard Hi-C, decreasing the frequency of random, biologically irrelevant contacts and ligations, as indicated by the lower frequency of mitochondrial and nuclear DNA contacts in captured biotinylated DNA.
 This is achieved by leaving the nuclei intact for the ligation step.
 Cells are still lysed with a buffer containing Tris-HCl at pH 8.0, sodium chloride, and the detergent IGEPAL CA630 before ligation, but instead of homogenization of the cell lysate, cell nuclei are pelleted after initial lysis to degrade the cell membrane.
 After proximity ligation is complete, cell nuclei are incubated for at least 1.5 hours at 68 degrees Celsius to permeabilize the nuclear membrane and release its nuclear contents.

 The resolution that can be achieved with in situ Hi-C can be up to 950 to 1000 bp compared to the 1 to 10 Mb resolution of standard Hi-C and the 100 kb resolution of DNase Hi-C. While standard Hi-C makes use of a 6-bp cutter such as HindIII for the restriction digest step, in situ Hi-C uses a 4-bp cutter such as MboI or its isoschizomer DpnII (which is not sensitive to CpG methylation) to increase efficiency and resolution (as the restriction sites of MboI and DpnII are more frequently occurring in the genome).
 Data between replicates for in situ Hi-C is consistent and highly reproducible, with very less background noise and demonstrating clear chromatin interactions.
 It is however possible that some of the captured interactions may not be accurate intermolecular interactions since the nucleus is densely packed with protein and DNA so performing proximity ligations in intact nuclei may pull down confounding interactions that may only form due to the nature of nuclear packaging and not so much unique chromosomal interactions with cellular functional impact.
 It also requires an extremely high sequencing depth of around 5 billion paired-end reads per sample to achieve the resolution of data described by Rao et al. Several techniques that have adapted the concept of in situ Hi-C exist, including Sis Hi-C, OCEAN-C and in situ capture Hi-C. Described below are two of the most prominent in situ Hi-C based techniques.